Drago-03/IndieGo/SECURITY.md

 We take security seriously at DevAssist Bot.
 If you discover a security vulnerability, please follow these steps:

 1. **DO NOT** create a public GitHub issue
-2. Email us at mantejarora@gmail.com
+2. Email me at mantejarora@gmail.com
 3. Include detailed information about the vulnerability
 4. We will acknowledge receipt within 24 hours
 5. We will provide a detailed response within 72 hours